-- Information about the risk of fetal abnormalities and further testing options
+- Information about the risk of fetal abnormalities and further screening and testing options

-- Information about the chromosome abnormality, birth defect or genetic condition of concern
+- Information about chromosomal abnormalities, birth defects or genetic conditions of concern

-- Consideration of the factors involved in decisions about carrier or prenatal testing
+- Consideration of the factors involved in decisions about carrier screening or prenatal testing

 - Coordination of genetic testing

-- Results from testing performed through the center
+- Communication of results from testing performed through the center

 - Resources and educational materials

-If you are currently expecting a baby, or are planning to get pregnant, you may be referred for genetic counseling.
+If you are expecting a baby or planning to get pregnant, you may be referred for genetic counseling.